Bill McLaren

 William Pollock McLaren CBE (16 October 1923 – 19 January 2010) was a Scottish rugby union commentator, teacher, journalist and one time rugby player.
-Known as 'the voice of rugby', he retired from commentating in 2002.
+Known as "the voice of rugby", he retired from commentating in 2002.
 Renowned throughout the sport, his enthusiasm and memorable turn of phrase endeared him to many.

 Early life

-McLaren was born in Hawick, in the Scottish Borders, in 1923 to a knitwear salesman from Loch Lomond-side who had moved down to the area.
+McLaren was born in Hawick, Roxburghshire, in 1923, to a knitwear salesman from Loch Lomond-side who had moved down to the area.